 Hailed for her voice of "gleaming black lacquer," mezzo-soprano Katherine Lerner wields her richly hued instrument with sensitivity and expression.

 In 2017-2018 season, she joined the ensemble at the Landestheater Linz (Austria) as a Dramatic Mezzo, where in her house debut as the Amme, in a new production of Frau ohne Schatten, she received rave reviews.
-At Landestheater Linz, she has gone on to sing roles such as Brängane/Tristan und Isolde, Larina/Eugene Onegin, and Klytämnestra/Elektra.
-Future roles there include Kundry/Parsifal, Azucena/Il Trovatore, and Fides/Le prophete.
+At Landestheater Linz, she has gone on to sing roles such as Azucena/Il Trovatore, Fidès/Le Prophète, Brängane/Tristan und Isolde, and Klytämnestra/Elektra.
+Future roles at the theater include Kundry/Parsifal and Amneris/Aida, among others.

 The 2014 season brought her to the Metropolitan Opera, where she covered the roles of Olga in Eugene Onegin and Bersi in Andrea Chénier.
 In 2016, she appeared with the Knoxville Opera as the Witch in Hansel and Gretel, and 2017, she sang the role of Erna in Haas' Morgen und Abend with the Theater und Orchester Heidelberg.